kyma-project/btp-manager/docs/e2e_tests.md

 > **NOTE:**
 > The module image tag has the form `0.0.0-PR-<PR number>` due to component description requirements imposed by the tooling used.

-The tests are executed by GitHub Actions workflow (`run-e2e-tests-reusable.yaml`).
-The Kubernetes cluster is created, and sources are checked out.
+The GitHub Actions workflow executes the tests (`run-e2e-tests-reusable.yaml`).
+The Kubernetes cluster is created, and the sources are checked out.
 The workflow waits till the OCI module image is available for fetching.
 The OCI module image is fetched from the registry by the `./scripts/testing/run_e2e_module_tests.sh` script.
 This script creates the required prerequisites, gets the BTP Manager and BTP Operator installed, validates expected statuses and the gets BTP Operator and BTP Manager uninstalled.